warshmellow/warshmellow-search-engine-talk/search_engine_talk.md

         return result

+Note that the features are not interpretable, whereas the term frequency vector features are exactly the word frequencies of each word.

 ### Another Vectorization: word2vec
+Another representation of word documents, called `word2vec` maps documents to a space where arithmetic `(+, -)` "makes sense".
+Roughly speaking, we fix a small integer length such as `300` and we map documents to vectors of real numbers of length 300.
+This representation is achieved by doing deep learning on documents, so the machine can find latent relationships between words in documents.
+The features in the vector are not interpretable.

+This representation can track latent relationships between words, and the notion of closeness, as calculated below, can be much finer.

 ## Closeness in Vectorization: Cosine similarity

+Consider two unit length vectors `u = (ux, uy)`, `v=(vx, vy)` in xy-coordinates.
+Then the formula holds `cos(t) = u . v`, where `.` is the dot product.
+In this case, `u . v = ux * vx + uy * vy`.
+The angle t is set between 0 and 90 degrees.
+Two documents are identical if t is 0, and totally dissimilar if t is 90.
+We set the `cosine similarity sim(u, v) = cos(t) = u . v`.
+This number is between 0 and 1 and has the correspondence of `0 degrees: similarity 1` and `90 degrees: similarity 0`.

+Let's we consider for example that the x-axis is word frequency of "cat", and the y-axis is for "dog".
+We take several documents:

+    doc1 = "cat dog"
+    doc2 = "dog cat"
+    doc3 = "dog"
+    doc4 = "cat"

+Let's abuse notation and we find that `sim(doc1, doc2) = 1` because the words are the same, and that `sim(doc3, doc4) = 0` because they share no words.

 ## The Basic Search Engine
 ### The document model